kristianmandrup/schema-to-yup/Readme.md

 ### Update

-The latest release `1.9.8` of `schema-to-yup` fixes a bunch of issues including validation of complex nested schemas.
+Release `1.9.8` and later of `schema-to-yup` fixes a bunch of issues including validation of complex nested schemas.
 It now also includes a typings file so it should work nicely with TypeScript.

+We are nearing bversion `2.0` which will have a separate constraint builder infrastructure.
+This will decouple the JSON to schema to validation type rules from the instantiation of each type validator, making it trivial to support other validators and maintain/develop each separately.

 ## Schemas